 Bible Society has achieved its goal of distributing 1,000,000 Bibles to Christians in Cuba!
-An official function to celebrate this remarkable achievement will take place in Havana in June 2018.
-We’ll have a report on the impact of this project here soon.
+An official function to celebrate this remarkable achievement took place in Havana in June 2018.
+For more information, please click here.

 In the last 10 years, the church in Cuba has been growing at a rapid rate.
 The problem is, there aren’t enough Bibles to go around, particularly for new believers.
 The Bible Commission of Cuba (Bible Society) is the only entity in Cuba that distributes Bibles to all churches.
 However, they are unable to meet the demand for Bibles, and need our help.